cmdvmd/kivy-cupertino/README.md

 # Kivy Cupertino

 A collection of iOS style widgets for Kivy.
-Kivy Cupertino is currently in **alpha** version.
+Kivy Cupertino is currently in **beta** version.
 Many widgets are not yet implemented and stability is not guaranteed

 [![GitHub issues](https://img.shields.io/github/issues/cmdvmd/kivy-cupertino)](https://github.com/cmdvmd/kivy-cupertino/issues)